androiddevnotesforks/resources-of-learning/_cs-software-development-and-engineering.md

 - Code That Fits in Your Head: Heuristics for Software Engineering by Mark Seemann
 - Code Ahead: Volume 1 (2018) by Yegor Bugayenko
 - 201 Principles of Software Development by Alan M. Davis
-- Head First Software Development: A Learner's Companion to Software Development (2008) by Dan Pilone (Author), Russ Miles [4.00, 370]
+- Head First Software Development: A Learner's Companion to Software Development (2008) by Dan Pilone, Russ Miles [4.00, 370]

 <h2><a name="spm_t" href="#spm_c">Software Project Management</a></h2>